Specialize in English Language Learning with APU’s TESOL Certification

 - Situated in the greater Los Angeles area, APU’s location provides students in the on-campus program exposure to a diverse linguistic and multicultural experience.

-- The online and field-based programs provide options for students to study TESOL from any location around the globe.
+- The online program provides options for students to study TESOL from any location around the globe.

 - Certificate holders are qualified for volunteer and entry-level English language teaching positions, both stateside and abroad.